techguru142/radon-assignment/README.md

-# TOPIC: Authentication
+# TOPIC: Authorisation

 ## Authentication with JWT
 - Token generation
 - Token verification

 ## Assignment
-- For this assignment you have to create a new branch - assignment/auth-1
+- For this assignment you have to create a new branch - **assignment/auth-3**
 - Your user document should look like this
 ```
  	{